Inari and Saariselkä – An Exclusive Bucket List Northern Lights Holiday

 What's included?

-- Return flights from London to Ivalo
+- Flights: Direct return flights from London to Ivalo (flight routes are subject to change)

-- 7 breakfasts, 6 lunches, 7 dinners
+- Meals: 7 breakfasts, 6 lunches, 7 dinners

 - Snowmobile safari